artem78/s60-maps/docs/README.md

 ### (2) Use https proxy

 This solution is easier and used by default.
 All http**S** requests pass via http proxy server.
-Make sure option "HTTPS proxy" is **enabled** in s60maps settings.
+But this may slow down them.
+For enabling make sure option "HTTPS proxy" is **enabled** in s60maps settings.

 ## How to build